The Milgram Obedience Experiment

 TV channel.

 In the How far will television go?
-The Game of Death documentary as actually broadcast viewers could see Jean-Paul
+The Game of Death documentary as actually broadcast viewers could see the respondent

 freeing himself and even leaving the booth by a secret exit BUT in the estimation of the questioner and of the